Let’s be disruptive and cultivate real change.

 PISA 2021 Innovative Domain: Creative Thinking (OECD Programme for International Student Assessment)

-USA National Assessment of Educational Progress (NAEP) Research and Development EFF Project (2019-CURRENT)
+USA National Assessment of Educational Progress (NAEP) Research and Development EFF Project (2019-2021)

 As the Project Director for ACT my direct contributions are focused on the design and development of engagement-enhanced features (EFF) closely modeled on the most recent NAEP assessment tasks in Science and Technology and Engineering Literacy, followed by an evaluation of the effects of these features on students’ engagement and performance.